Sebastiaan1986/Sebastiaan1986.github.io/content/post/first-post/index.md

 ```r
 library(blogdown)
 ```
-The nice thing about building websites in R is that the text can be made up in Mmarkdown, which allows you to present code, as seen above.
+The nice thing about building websites in R is that the text can be made up in Markdown, which allows you to present code, as seen above.
 You can also give commments with the code, like this:
 ```r